 In February 2014, the Company entered into a license option and license agreement with Sanofi (the "Sanofi Agreement") for its phosphate transport NaP2b inhibitor program.
 Under the terms of the Sanofi Agreement, the Company granted Sanofi an exclusive worldwide license to conduct research utilizing the Company's small molecule NaP2b inhibitors.
-In addition, Sanofi has the option to obtain an exclusive license to develop, manufacture and commercialize potential products under the agreement.
-Under the License Option and License Agreement, Sanofi is responsible for all of the costs and expenses for research and preclinical activities and, should it exercise its option, for the development and commercialization efforts under the program.
+In addition, Sanofi had the option to obtain an exclusive license to develop, manufacture and commercialize potential products under the agreement.
 Under the Sanofi Agreement, the Company received a payment of \$1.25 million in March 2014, which was fully recognized as licensing revenue in May 2014 after the Company completed its obligation to provide to Sanofi the background know-how, listed patents, and materials described in the Sanofi Agreement.